tari/taricorp.net/_posts/2012-12-01-better-ssl.markdown

 have a decent walk through the process (though they target nginx for configuration, which may not be useful to those running other web servers).

-For convenience, you can follow [this link](https://www.taricorp.net/) to switch to the HTTPS site.